isoleph/proj129/README.md

 - [x] Writing in Newtonian equations
 - [x] Matplotlib render of contour plots
 - [x] Integration of Particle Tracking and Graphing
-- [x] Patch displays no longer necessary!
+- [ ] Debugging
-- [ ] RPi testing and debugging
+    - Is anything ever truly bug-free?